-The business is affected by the seasonal and cyclical nature of the markets it serves.
+The business is affected by the cyclical nature of the markets it serves.

 The demand for the Company's products and service is dependent on general economic conditions and more specifically, the commercial highway construction industry.
 Adverse economic conditions may cause customers to forego or delay new purchases and rely more on repairing existing equipment thus negatively impacting the Company's sales and profits.
-Rising gas and oil prices, increasing steel prices and shortage of qualified workers may have adverse effects on the Company.
+Rising oil prices, volatile steel prices and shortage of qualified workers may have adverse effects on the Company.
 Market conditions could limit the Company's ability to raise selling prices to offset increases in material and labor costs.